 “This is a great day for patients,” said John Davis, GB Sciences Louisiana president.
 “Full-scale operations mean a consistent and continuous supply of medical cannabis.
 We are thrilled to move into our main facilities.”

-The LSU AgCenter conducted a thorough competitive public bid process in 2017 and examined and selected GB Sciences Louisiana as its public-private partner.
+The LSU AgCenter conducted a thorough competitive public bid process in 2017 and examined lot of Cannabis Resources and selected GB Sciences Louisiana as its public-private partner.
 GB Sciences was approved by LDAF in August 2018 to grow, extract and formulate in a small exterior facility while construction on the main production facility was underway.
 GB Sciences Louisiana completed the construction of the main production facility in October 2018.
 Since that date, the facility has received a certificate of occupancy from LDAF, and the standard operating procedures have been approved.